End-to-end SDK generation and publishing with Bitbucket Pipelines

 - Repositories:

 - Click Create and copy the generated token.
-This token will authenticate and push SDK code to your SDK repos from the control repo.
+This token will authenticate and push SDK code to your SDK repos from the Control Repo.

-- Add the token as a repository variable in your control repo, with the name
+- Add the token as a repository variable in your Control Repo, with the name

 LIBLAB_BITBUCKET_TOKEN